sahiliamsso/docs/source/admin-guide/oxtrust-ui.md

 ### oxTrust Configuration
 From this tab you can access and edit the oxtrust JSON configuration file.
-Click the update button at the bottom of the changes to save any changes.
+Click the update button at the bottom of the page to save any changes.

 #### WhiteList/BlackList URIs

-##### Overview

-An administrator can allow or deny access to URI's.
-And this can be performed with the help of OxTrust UI, you can whitelist or blacklist URIs, which is required to be allowed and not allowed within the network.

-This could be configured using the JSON properties in the OxTrust UI
+An administrator can allow or deny access to URI's by updating JSON properties in the oxTrust UI

 ##### Configure WhiteList/BlackList of URIs